edhowland/barcampgr2018/stack_overflow/talk.md

 I hope these techniques help you deal with the nasty stack overflow errors.

+I am intrigued by the ability of some compilers to rewrite recursive calls into loop iterations.
+E.g. Scala.

+In functional languages, functions should have referential integrity.
+That is, for the same input they should return the same output, regardless how many times they are called.
+In addition, by not having any side-effects,  concurrent threads can rely on consistant behaviour.

+Obviously, there is always some trade-off between this pure theory and physical hardware limitations.
+Where compilers can abstract this low-level concerns is always a good thing.
 For further reading, check out the links below.